Greenhall and The Early Years Foundation Stage (EYFS)

 Monitoring and Evaluation

-Under the oversight of the Headteacher, the class teachers / Conductor-teachers have the responsibility for the co-ordination and leadership of our overall provision.
+Under the oversight of the Headteacher, the class teachers / Conductor-teacher has the responsibility for the co-ordination and leadership of our overall provision.
 Their role includes:

 - Ensuring provision of appropriate, comprehensive and stimulating curriculum.